atomist/sdm/README.md

 #### Cloud Foundry

-In order to enable Pivotal Cloud Foundry deployment, the following environment variables are required:
+In order to enable Pivotal Cloud Foundry deployment, the following environment variables are used.

+Required:

 - `PIVOTAL_USER`: your Pivotal Cloud Foundry user name
 - `PIVOTAL_PASSWORD`: your Pivotal Cloud Foundry password
 - `PCF_ORG`: your Pivotal Cloud Foundry organization name
+- `PCF_SPACE_STAGING`: your Pivotal Cloud Foundry staging space name within `$PCF_ORG`
-- `PCF_SPACE`: your Pivotal Cloud Foundry space name within `$PCE_ORG`
+- `PCF_SPACE_PRODUCTION`: your Pivotal Cloud Foundry production space name within `$PCF_ORG`

+Optional:

+- `PIVOTAL_API`: PCF API to hit.
+Default if this key is not provided is Pivotal Web Services at `https://api.run.pivotal.io`.
+Specify a different value to deploy to your own Cloud Foundry instance.

 #### Kubernetes